Annuity payouts: how your options work

 What is an annuity?

-Annuities are a type of insurance contract that can often work like a retirement account or pension in some aspects.
+Annuities are a type of insurance contract that can often work like a retirement account or pension in some respects.
 They can help you save for retirement and ensure steady income for a predetermined amount of time, often for life.
 If you’re trying to understand an annuity that you currently have, the best path is to speak with your financial professional or an agent.
-If you are shopping for a new annuity, be sure to ask specific questions—like how your payments will work—to ensure that the annuity meets your time frame and needs.
+If you’re shopping for a new annuity, be sure to ask specific questions—like how your payments will work—to ensure that the annuity meets your time frame and needs.
 There are a few different types of annuities, and they have many options.
 The most common are immediate and deferred annuities (see below).

 How do immediate annuities work?